Zzzhenya/Yammer/README.md

 ## Objective

-* Analyzing Yammer usage data from public library on Mode analytics to determine reasons for reduced user engagement
+* Analyzing Yammer usage data from the public data library on Mode analytics to determine reasons for reduced user engagement

 ## Used tools and libraries